Klasmart-Engineering/klasmart-nodejs-logger/readme.md

 #### Usage

-This module provides an express middlware that will read and store requests' correlation ID or otherwise generate a correlation ID when one is not provided.
+This module provides an express middleware that will read and store requests' correlation ID or otherwise generate a correlation ID when one is not provided.
 It will also automatically populate the correlation ID header in the response.

 To utilize this, simply call the correlation ID higher order function prior to routing your request to final handlers.